How To Watch Netflix In 4K Ultra HD

 4. Check your devices

-To get the best quality available for your plan, all the devices you're using have to support it.
-If you’re on the Premium plan and trying to watch on a TV with a streaming stick and an audio receiver, then all three devices have to support 4K to watch in 4K or HDR to watch in HDR.
+To get the best quality available for your plan, all the devices you're using have to support that quality.
+If you’re on the Premium plan and trying to watch on a TV with a streaming stick and an audio receiver, all three of your devices have to support 4K or HDR in order for you to be able to watch in 4K or HDR.

 TVs and TV streaming devices